St. James Episcopal Church

 The Very Reverend Kara Wagner Sherer

-daughter of Gretchen and the late Curt Wagner of Marshall, former members of the St James parish family, was consecrated as the IX Bishop of the Episcopal diocese of Rochester Saturday, 7/13/24
+daughter of Gretchen and the late Curt Wagner of Marshall, former members of the St James parish family, was consecrated as the IX Bishop of the Episcopal diocese of Rochester NY, Saturday, 7/13/24

 She's now Bishop Kara Wagner Sherer.
 Many blessings !!